HouQiming/ama/doc/contrib.md

 # Document for Contributors

-## How to Contribute

-Submit a pull request to this repository.

 ## Efforts Needed

-- Better language support in the parser
 - More creative ways of language customization
+- Better support of not-so-C-like languages
+- Better documentation

 ## C++11 Dialect for Development